sh3lk/mx/website/docs.md

 }

 type cache struct {
-    weaver.Implements[Cache]
+    mx.Implements[Cache]
     // ...
 }
 ```

 To increase the cache hit ratio, we may want to route every request for a given
 key to the same replica.
-Service Weaver supports this affinity based routing by allowing
+MX supports this affinity based routing by allowing
 the application to specify a router type associated with the component
 implementation.
 For example: